 This "exclusive right" allowed Pinel to negotiate with Track in the first place.
 He could disclose the tip-and-tail asymmetric core to Track without worrying that Track would break off negotiations and manufacture it.
-Indeed, part of the patent bargain is that the details are published: Pinel could simply have sent Track a copy of the patent with a
+Indeed, part of the patent bargain is that the details are published: Pinel could simply have sent Track a copy of the patent with a sticky note saying "Let's talk terms."
+At this point, Pinel and Track were in the same happy place as Apfel and Prudential post-NDA.
+They could focus on finding a mutually agreeable deal.

-Maurice "Mo" Pinel (1942-2021) 12.
-Id.